In this section

 END OF Work and money

-If you have a dispute with a telecommunications provider, you may need legal advice.
+Telecommunications providers must follow strict laws and codes of conduct when dealing with consumers.
+If you have a dispute with a telecommunications provider, you may need to get legal advice.

-Before making a complaint to the TIO, you need to give the telecommunications service provider a chance to consider and resolve your issue.
-If it’s not resolved then you can contact the TIO.
+Before making a complaint to the TIO, you'll need to give the telecommunications service provider a chance to consider and resolve your issue.
+If they can’t resolve your issue, then you should contact the TIO.
 If the matter is complex, get legal advice.

-You should be aware of any hidden costs, and your rights and responsibilities before signing up for new services such as:
+You should be aware of any hidden costs, and your rights and responsibilities before signing up for:

-For information about your consumer rights, factsheets and helpful hints and tips, visit the following websites:
+These websites have information about your consumer rights, factsheets and guides, and other helpful information:

-If you have a complaint about the repairs and reliability of your landline or internet service, then you should contact your telecommunications service provider and give them an opportunity to resolve the complaint.
-If the issue isn’t resolved, then you can make a complaint to the TIO.
+Contact your telecommunications service provider if you have a complaint about the repairs and reliability of your landline or internet service.
+You should give them an opportunity to resolve the complaint before taking it to the TIO.

 Complaints about landline connections should be lodged with the TIO.
 All other complaints should be made to the Office of Fair Trading (OFT).